Zanzibar is world famous among travellers and tourists for its white sandy beaches and historic Stone Town, a UNESCO World Heritage Site.

 - After lunch, volunteers are invited to take the learning outside the classroom and get the children participating in a PE lesson.
 Activities may include bean bag racing, co-ordination exercises and counting games.
 These activities will depend on the resources available so we recommend that volunteers bring some sports equipment if they have specific sessions planned.

-- Afternoon activities finish at around 3:00pm, at which point volunteers are picked up and taken back to the accommodation to relax after a hard day’s work.
+- Afternoon activities finish at around 4 or 5:00pm, at which point volunteers are picked up and taken back to the accommodation to relax after a hard day’s work.